Estimating the Intensive Margin Effect in Panel Data Settings: Empirical application

-Table \ref{tab:attao_complete} illustrates the importance of the methodology presented in this paper.
-Disregarding the problem of sample selection and attempting to estimate the ATT using the units for whom the outcome is available in both periods could lead to the conclusion that the training had a positive and significant effect on salaried earnings, increasing them by 12\% for treated units.
-However, as shown in section \ref{sec:bi}, this estimand is not well defined and these estimates cannot be interpreted causally.
-Differences in the outcome distribution between the OC and OT strata could drive the 12\% increase.
-Instead, I estimate the effect for the treated units that have paid employment regardless of their treatment status.
-This stratum, the Always-Observed units, is the only one with well-defined treatment effects.
-Columns 1 and 2 present the estimated bounds for this effect, which include 0.
-As a result, I cannot reject the null hypothesis that the program had no impact at any significance level.
+Table \ref{tab:attao_cic} illustrates the importance of the methodology developed in this paper.
+Disregarding the problem of sample selection and estimating the ATT using units with observed outcomes suggests that the training had a positive and significant effect on salaried earnings, increasing them by 12\% for treated units.
+However, this increase may be driven by differences in the distribution of outcomes across strata.
+Instead, I estimate the intensive-margin effect of the training by targeting treated units with paid employment regardless of their treatment status.
+The bounds for this effect include 0.
+Accordingly, I cannot reject the null hypothesis that the program had no impact on wages at any significance level.

-Based on these estimates, if the $\attao$ is at the lower end of the estimated bounds, the 12\% increase in earnings obtained from the complete case analysis would reflect the difference in expected earnings between the OT and OC strata, with the policy having no impact on the AO units.
-Conversely, if the $\attao$ lies at the upper end of the bounds, the complete case estimates would underestimate the effect for the AO units.
-In this scenario, the OT stratum would have lower earnings than the OC stratum, and the impact on the AO units would be nearly three times as large as 12\%.

 In this context, it is relevant to examine the distributional effects.
 Suppose the treatment effects are heterogeneous along the outcome distribution.
 In that case, the bounds for the average effect may include zero even if the effect is positive and significant in some parts of the distribution.
 For instance, consider two different training programs.
 The first only benefits workers at the top of the salaried earnings distribution.
 The other only benefits workers at the bottom.
 These two policies may generate the same bounds for the $\attao$.
 However, their policy implications change drastically: while the first program increases wage dispersion, the second helps reduce earnings inequality.
 Figure \ref{fig:qttao} plots the $\qttao(q)$ for different quantiles $q$.